POOL PLASTERING CONTRACTOR IN PLANO

 Symptoms of pool plaster problems

 Knowing when a maintenance check on your pool is essential can be tricky.
-This is because the majority of your pool’s surface will be obstructed from view by the water.
+This is because the majority of your pool’s surface is obstructed from view by the water.
 If you’re new to owning a property with a pool or just new to pool maintenance, you may struggle to identify what should be a cause for concern.

 The following signs are good indications that your pool needs to be checked out by one of our Plano professionals:

 - Staining: Stains and discoloration on the surface of your pool are easily dismissed as a cleaning issue.
-However, here in Texas, where we are renowned for having some of the country’s hardest water, the stains are often caused by minerals in the hard water.
+Here in Texas, where we are renowned for having some of the country’s hardest water, the stains are often caused by minerals in the hard water.
 Mineral deposits, usually calcium and magnesium, can build up on your pool’s surface over time.
 Even a powerful cleaner or pressure wash will be unlikely to remove them.
 They are a notoriously difficult problem to address.
 The stains can become extremely unsightly and will only worsen if left untreated.

 - Age: If your pool’s surface is reaching its twilight years, it’s time to call in a professional.
 A professional pool plastering company can help assess how to prolong your pool’s life or discuss when a resurface is likely to be required.
 Plaster surfaces rarely last longer than a decade, with around seven to 10 years being the average lifespan of a surface before it needs replastering.